 As the largest city in Costa Rica, Puerto Limón offers a glimpse into the culture of this captivating country.
-Located on the eastern coast, the city commonly known as Limón (Spanish for lemon) is famous for its vibrant culture that is evident in its Victorian Caribbean architecture, food, music scene and of all things, cashew and cashew wine.
+Located on the eastern coast, the city commonly known as Limón (Spanish for lemon) is famous for its vibrant culture that is evident in its Victorian Caribbean architecture, food, and music scene.
 Enjoy the colorful open-air markets, take in the culture at the museums and don’t be surprised when you see a sloth or two hanging from the Ficus trees at Parque Vargas.

 One of the world’s most popular eco-destinations, Costa Rica is also known for its exotic animals and unique wildlife (toucans, blue morpho butterflies and howler monkeys are all Instagram-worthy), exhilarating adventures (the country literally put zip-lining on the map) and its lush, misty rainforests.

-One of the many exciting stops on a Seven Seas Navigator voyage, the Caribbean Rain, Eco Cruise & Countryside and Eco Jungle River Cruise excursions are the perfect way to see the region.
+One of the many exciting stops on a Seven Seas Navigator voyage, the Caribbean Train, Eco Cruise & Countryside and Eco Jungle River Cruise excursions are the perfect way to see the region.
 Board a historic (and recently restored) open-air train to a relaxing cruise through the Tortugeuro’s network of canals (also known as the Amazon of Costa Rica).
 Have your camera ready to snap sightings of over 300 species of birds, white-faced spider monkeys and sloths nestled in the idyllic almost mystical landscape and manatees and caiman in the tranquil waters.
 Benefiting from the heavy rainfall, flora and fauna (orchids and water lilies are in abundance) add to the area’s beauty.

 For a breathtaking aerial view of the rainforest, the Veragua Rainforest & Aerial Tram and the Rainforest Extravaganza will not disappoint.
 The day of discovery begins with a visit to the Veragua Rainforest and Research Center followed by a tour of the private sustainable 3,400-acre adventure park and the largest reserve in Central America.
 Surrounded by 100 percent rainforest, a naturalist guide will lead you through live exhibits (Reptile, Frog and the Butterfly Garden) in an interactive set-up designed by the National Biodiversity Institute.